jkwellyn/orb_archetyper/README.md

 3. Add the following to your .bashrc: `export GITHUB_ACCESS_TOKEN=<token>`
 4. `. ~/.bashrc`

-### Supported project types

-- `bertha_test` - Rspec Test Project (aka test launcher) specifically to test Bertha jobs
-- `cli`         - Command line applications
-- `core`        - Core project (e.g. SQL or Rest Connection manager) used to facilitate automated testing common to all QA
-- `test`        - Rspec Test Project (aka test launcher) that can be configured to be executed against a number of deployment tiers

-Projects are created with a predefined structure and are autowired with a set configuration.

-This includes:

-1. Rspec
-    - Configured to only accept the new expect syntax
-    - RSpec test implementation for unit and acceptance tests
-    - Rendered results reporting for - html/xml/console (jenkins and local)
-2. Logging - console and logfile
-3. Unit test coverage (simplecov)
-4. Documentation (rdoc)
-5. Style check (rubocop)
-6. Annotations - annotation_manager built on top of rake-notes (TODO, FIXME, OPTIMIZE)
-7. Rake tasks
-8. Git project initialization
-9. A jenkins build.sh script to simplify how jenkins executes/invokes commands

 ## CI Integration

 QA Jenkins Master - [http://qa-jenkins-master-1002.va.opower.it:8080/](http://qa-jenkins-master-1002.va.opower.it:8080/)